Orion Portfolio Solutions, LLC

-Brinker Capital Investments, LLC is an investment management firm based in Berwyn, Pennsylvania.
+Brinker Capital Investments, LLC was an investment management firm based in Berwyn, Pennsylvania.
 The firm is now known as Orion Portfolio Solutions, LLC.
-Brinker recently changed its name to Brinker Capital Investments after merging with CLS Investments.
 The firm offers model portfolios that may hold mutual funds, exchange-traded funds (ETFs), hedge funds and more.

-As a fee-based firm, Brinker can receive third-party compensation in addition to client-paid fees.
+As a fee-based firm, Orion can receive third-party compensation and client-paid fees.
 A fee-only firm, on the other hand, focuses entirely on client-paid fees.

 Account minimums vary, depending on the type of program you’re enrolled in: